Peru declares emergency at border as Venezuelans flee crisis at home

 Foreign ministers from Ecuador and Colombia, and possibly Peru and Brazil, will meet to discuss Venezuelan migration in Ecuador next week, said Christian Kruger, the head of Colombia’s migration agency.

-Peru has also called for a meeting at the Organization for American States and the United Nations to discuss the topic, Peru’s foreign minister has said.

-Reporting By Mitra Taj, Additional Reporting by Luis Jaime Acosta in Bogota, Editing by Rosalba O'Brien
+Reporting By Mitra Taj in Lima, Additional Reporting by Luis Jaime Acosta in Bogota and Vivian Sequera in Caracas, Editing by Rosalba O'Brien